 Note: The above table refers to the "Cure" provision in the new rules.
 LL.M. students who began their programs prior to Fall 2012 should click on the "Previous NY Bar Rules" link to the left to view the course requirements applicable under the previous rules.

 Prior to sitting for the New York bar examination, the BOLE must undergo an evaluation of your credentials to determine your eligibility for admission to the bar.
 The BOLE strongly encourages foreign students to submit this documentation one year in advance of the application period for the examination they wish to take.
 All foreign-educated applicants MUST complete the foreign evaluation form and have all of their required foreign documentation submitted to the BOLE at least six months prior to the first day of the application filing period for the bar exam they wish to take.
 If you have not submitted your form and documentation at least six months prior to the first day of the application filing period, you will NOT be permitted to submit an application to sit for that bar examination.
 The bar examination is offered twice each year, in February and July.
-The application to sit for the February examination must be submitted in November prior to the examination, and the application to sit for the July examination must be submitted in April prior to the examination.
-If you plan to sit for the February 2014 bar examination, you MUST submit your request for advance evaluation by May 1, 2013.
-If you plan to sit for the July 2014 bar examination, you MUST submit your request for advance evaluation by October 1, 2013.
+For applicants who wish to sit for the July bar examination, the online foreign evaluation and all related documentation must be received by the Board of Law Examiners no later than the previous October 1; for applicants who wish to sit for the February bar examination, the online foreign evaluation and all related documentation must be received by the Board of Law Examiners no later than May 1.

 Please note that this is a lengthy and tedious process—do not wait until the last minute!
 If you have any questions about the process or the required documentation, you should contact the Board of Law Examiners directly at (518) 452-5729.

 Although students generally do not begin formally studying for the bar examination until after graduation, Fordham Law School has arranged for two courses, Perspectives in U.S. Law (4 credits; typically offered every spring semester) and Fundamental Principles of New York Law (2 credits; typically offered in the fall semester), which are designed to assist foreign-trained law graduates planning to sit for the New York State Bar Examination.
-These courses are not a substitute for the commercial bar examination preparatory courses that most students (J.D. and LL.M.) take in the months prior to the bar examination.
+These courses are not a substitute for the commercial bar examination preparatory courses that students (J.D. and LL.M.) take in the months prior to the bar examination.
 However, we believe that they will be very helpful in familiarizing you with many areas of U.S. law that are tested heavily on the New York Bar Examination and that may not otherwise be part of your LL.M. studies.
-Foreign-trained students who plan to take the New York Bar Examination are urged to register for one of these courses.
-Because there is substantial overlap in the content of these courses, you may not receive credit for both courses.
+Foreign-trained students who plan to take the New York Bar Examination are encouraged to register for one or both of these courses.
+The courses cover different material and are designed to complement each other.